trevorreynen/AI-and-Computer-Vision-Class/README.md

 This is a collection of all labs and homework done in my CSCI-509 - AI & Computer Vision class.
 I do not claim to own any of the images/videos/etc. being used as examples for educational purposes and testing.

 **Everything in this README file will be directed at a Windows 10/11 environment.
-I will not be showing linux commands necessary to get this working.**
+I will not be showing Linux commands necessary to get this working.**

 NOTE: Some applications installed or some steps taken might not be needed.
-But I don't remember specifically what I did on Windows 10/11 to setup my environment for AI, even though I have done it multiple times as I factory reset my PC and laptop every few months.
+But I don't remember specifically what I did on Windows 10/11 to set up my environment for AI, even though I have done it multiple times as I factory reset my PC and laptop every few months.
 I will update this README in the future then next time I factory reset my PC or laptop to reflect the proper steps I go through.

 ---

-# Required Project Tools
+## Required Project Tools

 - [Visual Studio Code](https://code.visualstudio.com/)
    - Not needed but highly recommended.
 This should be the only editor anyone ever uses.
 Better than PyCharm, IntelliJ, Atom, etc. by a million miles (at least for my uses so far in life).